goblimey/go-ntrip/README.md

 My guess is that this is useful when I connect my UBlox control software to the device to configure it.

-As I said earlier, there are many other RTCM message types, but they simply repeat the information in the MSMs so they are now redundant.
+As I said earlier, there are many other RTCM message types, but the ones relevant to finding your location simply repeat the information in the MSMs, so they are now redundant.
 The RTKLIB software has functionality to decode them.
 My equipment uses MSMs so I don't bother with the other types.